aerrity/Inputs/README.md

 ## About
 A simple library for the Processing programming language that facilitates keyboard input via dialog boxes.
 ## Installation
-Download this repository and copy the entire Inputs folder into the libraries folder in your Processing sketchbook folder.
+Download this repository and copy the entire 'Inputs-master' folder into the libraries folder in your Processing sketchbook folder.
 Your sketchbook folder is typically in  '/users/username/Documents/Processing/libraries' (you can check the exact folder location in the Processing preferences).
+Then Rename the 'Inputs-master' folder 'Inputs'.

 When your done the folder structure should look like